 How GST affects the hotel industry?

-GST is a tax on the business transaction – Sale, Purchase and Expenses.
-It is very important that the hotels, hotel chains, motels, hostels, resorts.
-And other properties using property management system for their operations have a hotel software that is GST compliant.
+GST is a tax on the business transaction - Sale, Purchase and Expenses.
+It is very important that the hotels, hotel chains, motels, hostels, resort.
+And other properties using property management system for their operations have hotel software that is GST compliant.